 Further analysis of this balanced accuracy and complexity is also provided in Fig.\ref{fig:srbenchpareto}(b), which presents Pareto plots capturing both dimensions for the Black-box datasets.
 Consistent with earlier observations, \modelname holds its position on the first Pareto-front for this dataset.
-On the other hand, several competitors, including SBP-GP, FEAT, and EPLEX, are located on the secondary front, with E2E placing even further on the third.
-Such placements underscore their relative shortcomings in balancing accuracy with complexity, especially compared to \modelname.
-While GP-GOMEA shares the first Pareto-front with \modelname, its fitting accuracy is notably subpar, ranking 9th in Fig.~\ref{fig:srpairgrid}–falling behind conventional ML methods like XGBoost and LGBM.
-So, out of all methods, Operon is the closest competitor to \modelname.
-Operon fits the data a bit better with a score of $0.933$ compared to \modelname’s $0.872$, but it offers more complex expressions with a score of $64.95$ against \modelname’s simpler $47.52$.
+On the other hand, several competitors, including SBP-GP, FEAT, and EPLEX, are located on the secondary Pareto level, with E2E placing even further on the third.
+Such placements underscore their relative shortcomings in balancing accuracy with complexity compared to \modelname.
+While GP-GOMEA shares the first Pareto-front with \modelname, its fitting accuracy is worse, ranking 9th in Fig.~\ref{fig:srpairgrid}–falling behind conventional ML methods like XGBoost and LGBM.
+So, out of all methods, Operon is the closest competitor to \modelname on these datasets.
+Operon fits Black-box datasets slightly better with a score of $0.933$ compared to \text{\modelname’s} $0.872$, but it offers more complex expressions with a score of $64.95$ against \text{\modelname’s} simpler $47.52$.